sachin17081998/notes/Dart/5_Type safety and Type Inference.md

 # Type Safety

-**Dart is type safe language** In dart all data types define a set of operations and you can perform only those operatiions on the data. for examples
+**Dart is type safe language** In dart all data types define a set of operations and you can perform only those operations on the data. for examples

 > In case of boolean you can perform operation like assignment and comparison but you can not add two boolean variables.